 The Maker Movement is a growing community that promotes a do-it-yourself approach to design and production, and prizes cooperative approaches to problem solving.
 ‘Makers’, as proponents call themselves, encourage sharing of tools, spaces and machines as well as their time, knowledge and contacts, both locally in physical workshops and globally through online platforms.

 In the past, the Maker Movement has helped to tackle a number of pressing humanitarian problems, offering design improvements, helping to overcome supply chains challenges and contributing to local economic and social development.
-For examples, makers have collaborated globally to 3D-printed low-cost prostheses, and helped produce items to support recovery following the 2015 earthquake in Nepal.
+For example, makers have collaborated globally on 3D-printed low-cost prostheses, and helped produce items to support recovery following the 2015 earthquake in Nepal.

 Though until this year, Maker initiatives have been relatively small-scale, the growing community and knowledge base left the movement well set to respond to the global challenge of COVID-19.

 The activities of the Maker community in response to COVID-19 have demonstrated the potential of this movement to solve pressing issues on an unprecedented scale.
 Since the very beginning of the pandemic, Makers have autonomously stepped in to generate a variety of ways to address the sudden healthcare crisis, by coordinating local and regional networks to provide solutions for the health sector and civil society.

 These responses varied in complexity from DIY face masks to emergency ventilators, with the movement responding on both ends of the spectrum.
 Where the scale-up of production for items required significant time and investment to repurpose supply chains, Makers were able to quickly prototype initial designs.
 Where items, such as face masks, were more easily replicated, they were able to draw upon their distributed production capacity by sharing blueprints online.